ReissClothing/BackBee/README.md

 Security is implemented with a mix or voters and acl permissions, but I think a simpler security configuration would work too as I don't see where to assign fine grain permissions to users.

+Authentication is done via standard symfony cookie/session, so there is no need to use ``X-API-KEY`` and ``X-API-SIGNATURE``, unless we want a remote API.
+Fe should be adapted to this scenario.

 ##Not so urgent:
 Behat and phpspecs.